saman-rahbar/Collaborative-recommendation-System/readme.md

 ### Language used:
 Python3

-*Make sure you have all the libraries used installed and compatible with python3
+*Make sure you have all the neded libraries installed and compatible with python3

 ## Important Metrics